mhjarvis/Salesforce-Study-Guides/Salesforce Admin/Configuration and Setup III.md

 8. Rights of automated decision-making and profiling.

 # Apply Security Control
 Access to records is determined by access to the objects themselves (and then access to individual records).
+The sharing model determines the access a user has to records.
+Records access is first set with org-wide defaults.
+It is expanded through roles and role hierarchies.
+This gives managers access to the records owned by users below them in the hierarchy.
+Sharing rules can be customized using public groups, roles, etc. Records can also be manually shared.
+Security Controls consist of:

+    1.